-- long format SAC declaration
+- long format SAC declaration.

-Incorrectly using SAC declarations can result in not paying duties, taxes and charges and not meeting other import requirements (for example, permits for restricted goods and biosecurity requirements).
 Not paying the correct duties and taxes is an offence and can result in financial penalties or legal action.

-Warehouse Declaration (N20)
+Warehouse declaration (N20)

-Goods entered on a Warehouse Declaration may be held indefinitely at a warehouse without payment of any duties and taxes, until either:
+Goods entered on a Warehouse declaration may be held indefinitely at a warehouse without payment of any duties and taxes, until either:

-- bill of lading/air waybill
+- bill of lading or air waybill

 - commercial documents (invoices)